sapstefan/SSCV2-Dataspher-Integration/README.md

 [Event-Driven Data Integration from SAP Sales and Service Cloud V2 to SAP Datasphere (Part 2 of 2)](https://community.sap.com/t5/crm-and-cx-blogs-by-sap/event-driven-data-integration-from-sap-sales-and-service-cloud-v2-to-sap/ba-p/14046866)

-It stores the required artefacts that are needed to setup the end to end scenarios as described in the community articles:
+It stores the required artefacts that are needed to setup the end to end scenarios as described in the community articles.
-* SAP Cloud Integration: iFlow definition (zip file)
+Two zip files are provided:
+* SCV2 to DataSphere - Standard Events.zip
+  * Can be directly uploaded to an integration package in SAP Cloud Integration
 * SAP Datasphere: DDL statements for table creation
+  * Contains one individual DDL file for each table to be created - the statements specified per file can directly be copied into the SQL console of Hana Cloud for execution